 An introduction to the practice of writing prose, both fiction and non-fiction, this course asks students to experiment with a variety of contemporary prose forms.
 The course will benefit both those interested in pursuing writing careers and those intending to be teachers who hope to incorporate creative writing in their teaching practices.
-Prerequisite: 4.0 university credits including ENGL 1851H.
+Prerequisite: 4.0 university credits including ENGL 1851H (or permission of the department).